BoopalanRS/WikiMediaAPITest/README.md

    |-test
      |-java
         |-runner                            #   this package contains cucumber test runner configuration file for the test structures and groupings
-            |-TestRunner                    #   all the java source files need to be stored in this folder
+            |-TestRunner                    #   this is the testRunner java file from where cucumer configuration is available
      |-resources                            #   resources folder, json files, xml files, excel files
         |-config.properities                #   this package that will contain all global configs and properties
 |-.gitignore                                #   git ignore config file
 |-pom.xml                                   #   maven's project object model file which contains all project's required dependencies, plugins, profiles, etc
 |-README.md                                 #   you are currently viewing this file